All Episodes

 It's safe to say he's a lunatic.

-Safe to say, and that's how it was reported.
+And that's how it was reported.

-She was in a mental health crisis, bro.
+See, he was in a mental health crisis, bro.

 These guys beating him up for being an absolute perv.

-Wait, wait, the headline is half-naked man in mental health crisis beaten by London underground passengers.
+Wait, wait, the headline is half naked man in mental health crisis beaten by London underground passengers.

-That's how they went with this story.
+That's how they went with his story.

-A man in a mental health crisis was beaten by members of the public on London Underground yesterday.
+A man in a mental health crisis was beaten by members of the public on London underground yesterday.

-The video shows a man naked from the waist down on board a district tube line near East Ham Underground station.
+The video shows a man naked from the waist down on board a district tube line near East Ham Underground Station.

 Sorry.